silently/cocotte/README.md

 - a restricted set of 3 and 4-notes chords (but which should be sufficient for learning purposes and includes chords from major and harmonic minor scales plus a few popular ones)
 - exhaustivity of voicings and fingerings for these chords

 Voicing exhaustivity means they are displayed with no preference regarding esthetics or convenience.
-You may find some sound better than others (a typical counter example: voicing including large intervals _are_ included in Cocotte).
+You may find some sound better than others (a typical counter example: voicing including large intervals _are_ included in *cocotte*).
 Drop 4 and drop 3-4 may be found rarely practical to play nor balanced.
 They are shown for completion, illustrating for instance the relation between close and drop 4.

 5 and 6-notes chords (7-note chords being more difficult to play on the guitar ^^) can't be treated systematically.
 Many fingerings becomes unusable for a given inversion and voicing, or require to omit a given note.
-In other words: your experience/taste is needed to decide how to play them (and hopefully what you learned for 3 and 4-note chords will serve as a ground)
+In other words: your experience/taste is needed to decide how to play them (and hopefully what you learned for 3 and 4-note chords will serve as a ground).

-Additional reading might help contextualize the material provided by Cocotte.
+Additional reading might help contextualize the material provided by *cocotte*.
 Let's just cite a few authors: Brett Wilmott, Mick Goodrick, Ted Greene or Peter O'Mara.
 If you're a French reader, I recommend books by Éditions Outre Mesure (_Guitaristes_, a multi-author book in two volumes and _Jazz mode d'emploi_ by Philippe Baudoin) and also _Technique pour Guitaristes de Tous Styles_ by Pierre Cullaz, which impulsed the idea of *cocotte*.

-## Voicing notation

-- *close* means playing the chord in the "normal" ascending order, D-F-A-C for D7
-- *dp* is used as short for "drop"
-- *dp 2* means dropping (one octave down) the second note of the chord
-- *dp 2²3* is a custom shortened notation that means "double drop 2, drop 3"

 ## Chord notation